boogah/plu-redux/README.md

 # Plugin Last Updated Redux

-Plugin Last Updated Redux displays the date a plugin was last updated in the WordPress Plugin Directory.
+Displays a "Last Updated" date for all of your plugins installed by way of the WordPress Plugin Directory.

 On plugins that have not been updated in over two years, a warning emoji is displayed next to the last updated date.